Book Review: Departure from the Script, by Jae

 Departure from the Script is a light-hearted love story that firmly understands its genre and uses Amanda’s career to create tension throughout the story.
 I haven’t read enough romance novels to truly understand their plot formula but the few that I have read have all had the sex scene at or near the end, sort of like a prize for reading through the rest of the book I suppose.
 Normally, I don’t understand why things take so long and then am made uncomfortable by said sex scene (as they aren’t my favorite thing to read).
 Departure from the Script follows this formula of having the sex scene towards the end of the book, but I actually enjoyed how the author prolonged it.
 Jae’s publishing tagline is “slow-burn romances with strong female characters” and Departure from the Script delivers on that promise.
 Jae made the prolongment of our protagonists taking their relationship to the bedroom funny and enjoyable by having the two constantly interrupted by phone calls, a nosy grandmother, and babysitting duties, among other things.
 Jae builds consistent tension in the book by denying these two their inevitable physical encounter but in very believable and relatable ways.
 And, as an added bonus, the sex scene is very tastefully written and doesn’t use vulgar language to describe body parts or internal feelings.
 Seriously, A++ sex scene.

-Departure from the Script is expertly paced, but there were instances when time would progress forward that seemed abrupt.
-The book uses clip art of a film reel shaped as a heart to show the passage of time:
+Departure from the Script is expertly paced, but there were instances when the time would progress forward that seemed abrupt.
+The book uses clip art of a film reel, shaped like a heart, to show the passage of time:

 It was a cute addition, as this book is the beginning of Jae’s Hollywood series, but it threw the pacing off in a few areas.
 Like I said previously, the pacing of the book is excellent overall.
 It keeps the reader interested and each chapter ends with the reader wanting to know what happens next because of the wonderfully crafted tension sewed throughout the narrative.
 But there were a few instances when the film reel clip art was inserted and it had only been a few moments since the last scene.
 I’m not sure why some scenes were broken up the way that they were, especially when the passage of time could have simply used a paragraph of narrative and done the same effect but in a less abrupt way.